TCE-Innovation/Subcontractor-Automation/docs/techSpecs/javascript.md

 ## Populating Fields

 {: .note }
 There is a difference between Controls and Fields.
-Make sure you reference them the right way, as both fields and containers can be set.
+Make sure you reference them the correct way, as both fields and containers can be set.

 You can access the value of either a field or a control using the `value` method.
 This will return what is shown on the Subcontractor form.
 Different types of fields/controls may yield a different data type.
 For example, running `fd.control("dataTable1").value` will return an array of objects.
 The key/value pair inside that object represents what is shown on the table.